TYBies/CrewAI/README.md

-I'm a Work in Progress.
-This projects were copied from CrewAI-Examples and edited to as required. below is the link to the main documentation .
+These were cloned from CrewAI-Examples and refactored to meet my needs. below is the link to the main documentation .
 <h3>